 RAKWS was officially designated as the first Ramsar site of the UAE in 2007 and is recognized as an Important Bird Area (IBA) by Birdlife International.
 It also won the GCC Award for Environment and Wildlife – The Best Protected Area in the Gulf countries and the Middle East Award for Excellence of Municipalities in the Environmental Protection and Natural Resources category in 2016.

-Ras Al Khor Wildlife Sanctuary is not like a typical bird sanctuary that allows you to look at the birds in a cage.
+Wildlife Sanctuary is unlike a typical bird sanctuary that allows you to look at the birds in a cage.
 You can watch them up close at their natural habitats from the popular spots at the sanctuary called hides.
-There three hides at Ras Al Khor– Mangrove Hide, Flamingo Hide, and Lagoon Hide.
+There are three hides at Ras Al Khor– Mangrove Hide, Flamingo Hide, and Lagoon Hide.
 All hides have sharp binoculars to provide closer views of the birds.
 A visit to this famed sanctuary costs you nothing but gives you valuable lessons on a sustainable ecosystem.
 These hides allow you to watch birds and other living things without disturbing them.

-Overlooking the lush mangroves, this hide is a place where you can spot most of the migratory birds at Ras Al Khor.
+Overlooking the lush mangroves, this side is where you can spot most of the migratory birds at Ras Al Khor.
 Here, you can find migratory ducks, Eurasian spoonbills, raptors, shanks, and several other birds.

 This is perhaps the most famous hide at Ras Al Khor.
 The end number of pink flamingos will win hearts for sure.
 Flamingos are the star birds at RAKWS.
-The greater flamingoes found in Europe, and in parts of Asia and Africa are the winter visitors in the UAE.
-During winter, they will travel to distant countries and take refuge in the wetlands.
+The greater flamingos found in Europe and parts of Asia and Africa are the winter visitors in the UAE.
+They will travel to distant countries and take refuge in the wetlands during winter.

 Lagoon hide is perfect for the most enthusiastic bird watchers.
 It has all kinds of birds, from waders to raptors.
 This hide opens towards the waters of the creek.